santunioni/MathGame/README.md

 - [x] Check if the user answered correctly: Add points if correct and remove points if not.
 - [ ] The user should input the command quit to quit from the game anytime
 - [ ] Store the user answers and export when game is finished
+- [ ] The code should be well documented.

 *(Marked boxes are already implemented.)*

 ---
 ## Issues